Gentle, creamy lather that helps preserve salon color while leaving hair softer and more luminous between washes.

 Ingredients snapshot (what matters)

-- Sulfate-free surfactants (milder cleansers vs SLS/SLES)
+- Sulfate-free surfactants (gentler cleansing vs. SLS/SLES)

 Redken Color Extend vs. the competition